bhamail/picapsule/src/site/markdown/ossetup.md

 OS Setup
 ========

-  Once you have an SD Card with the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) OS Image, you can setup the operating system as follows:
+  Once you have an SD Card with the [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspbian/), you can setup the operating system as follows:

   1. Insert the card into your Raspberry Pi.
 Connect the USB Power cable.
   2. Enable `ssh` when the OS boots.
 You'll likely see the Pi reboot itself after the first startup.